astronomer/docs/astro/alerts.md

 7. Click **Create alert**.

-## Step 3 (Optional): Test your DAG run failure alert
+## Step 3: (Optional) Test your DAG failure alert

-Astro alerts work whether your DAG run is manual or scheduled.
-So, you can easily test your configures Astro alert by failing your DAG manually.
+Astro alerts work whether your DAG run is manual or scheduled, so you can test your configured Astro alerts by failing your DAG manually.

 1. In the Cloud UI, open the DAGs page.